Evil Superstars: History

 In 1996 this line-up recorded their first album Love Is Okay, soon followed by a second EP Remix Apocalyps.
-The second album Boogie Children-R-US was recorded in 1997, but record company Paradox, a A&M London subsidiary, postponed the official release for a year.
+The second album Boogie Children-R-US was recorded in 1997, but record company Paradox, an A&M London subsidiary, postponed the official release for a year.
 Despite favorable reviews, sales were poor.
 When A&M London fell apart, the band found itself without a record company and Mauro Pawlowski decided to disband the Evil Superstars.

 Evil Superstars gave their last concert on September 15, 1998 at the Botanique in Brussels.